 Optional add-ins: See notes below for other fun ingredients you can add in too.

 How To Make Cranberry Sauce:

 To make this homemade cranberry sauce recipe, simply:

-- Simmer.
+Simmer.
 Heat the mixture over medium-high heat until it reaches a simmer.
-Then reduce heat to medium-low, and simmer for about 8-10 minutes, or until all of the cranberries have popped and the sauce has thickened and reached your desired consistency. (<– Heads up, it will also thicken a bit more as it cools.)
+Then reduce heat to medium-low, and simmer for about 8-10 minutes, or until all of the cranberries have popped and the sauce has thickened and reached your desired consistency.
+(The sauce will also thicken considerably more as it cools.)

-- Serve warm or chill.
+Serve warm or chill.
 Then you can serve the sauce at whatever temperature you’d like!
-I really love it warm off the stove, but we always ate it chilled growing up.
-So whatever floats your boat. :)
+I really love serving cranberry sauce nice and warm, but we always ate it chilled growing up, so either will work.

 There are so many fun ways that you can customize a batch of cranberry sauce!
 For example, I love to:

-- Add in extra fruit: Mix your cranberries with other fresh (or frozen) berries, apples, plums, grapes, or pomegranate arils for a different twist.
+Add extra fruit: Mix your cranberries with other fresh (or frozen) berries, apples, plums, grapes, or pomegranate arils for a different twist.